We've finally reached our first beta. Please ensure you are using our DNS server.

 Privacy & Security

-• Pi-hole / AdGuard — network-wide ad blocking (note: rolodex already provides this)
+• Pi-hole / AdGuard — network-wide ad blocking

 • WireGuard / OpenVPN — VPN servers for remote access